-If my assumptions were even halfway correct, the next step would seem obvious.
-Apply the same algorithm to your very own box speakers which won't need odd shapes that are costly to produce.
+If my assumptions were halfway true, the next step seemed obvious.
+Apply that clever algorithm to your own box speakers which won't need odd shapes costly to produce.
 And since you'd already work in the digital domain, add digital inputs, amplification and presto – active DSP speakers.
-Instead of continuing to fly those under the Ancient Audio flag, Jarek formed Digital Speaker Manufacture again out of Kraków.
-And today that company runs Fram Audio the active speaker brand.
+Instead of continuing to fly those under the Ancient Audio flag, Jarek formed Digital Speaker Manufacture out of Kraków again.
+Today that company runs Fram Audio the active speaker brand from Poland.

 A year ago I was all set to review one of its models which did end up on HighFidelity.pl.
 Then dialogue between the two of us with the unusual last names fizzed out.
-As it turned out, Jarek was simply biding his time.
-Fram v2 was around the corner.
+As it turned out, Jarek was biding his time.
+Fram 2.0 was around the corner.

-"One year ago we started a new speaker line of what we called the Mini, Midi and Maxi models.
+"One year ago we started a new speaker line with what we called the Mini, Midi and Maxi models.
 All were built from solid aluminium and equipped with our Ancient Audio digital speaker processor.
-We called them hi-fi because they matched good sound with attractive industrial design and affordable pricing.
+We called them hifi because they matched good sound with attractive industrial design and affordable pricing.
 We planned to send you one of those for review.

 "The enclosures remain solid aluminium but now have stainless steel dress rings coated in 24K gold.
 Initially we're offering silver and black cabinets but other colours will be added soon.
 We now use bigger SB Acoustics cellulose mid/woofers, their silk dome tweeters and special Peerless passive radiators to facilitate a very deep wide soundstage.

 "Both 150s are equipped with 24/192 coax/Toslink inputs plus analog RCA and 3.5mm stereo ports to make for easy connections.
 In fact, they include a DAC plus analog inputs plus amplifiers in compact boxes.
-The Midi runs on 120 built-in class D watts, the Maxi on 240 watts of equivalent total power.
+Midi runs on 120 watts of built-in class D, Maxi on 240 watts of equivalent total power.
 Our special processor includes three selectable programs to adapt to different acoustics.
-Both the Midi and Maxi share a 15x15cm foot print.
+Both Midi and Maxi share a 15x15cm foot print.
 Midi is 43cm tall, Maxi 99cm.
 Suggested pricing is €4'000/€6'000 respectively."

-Without knowing any specs yet, I spontaneously asked for the Midi 150.
+Without knowing specs yet, I asked for Midi 150.
 Considering its active nature and driver complement, I felt quite certain that our room needed no more.
 If you question Fram the name as not sounding very Polish, it's Norwegian for forward.
-And that Scandinavian connection isn't just for clean industrial design.
+That Scandinavian connection isn't just for clean industrial design.
 It's also because Jarek's first small active monitor shown above was called the Oslo.